noriegarja/noriegarja-gmail.com/README.md

-# Course Project: Shiny Application
+# Course Project: Shiny Application and Reproducible Pitch
-In this Repsoitory you will find the iu.R and server.R files
+In this Repsoitory you will find the iu.R and server.R files of my project

 Following find details about my Course Project: Shiny Application and Reproducible Pitch

 The link to the Application:[Web App](https://noriegarja.shinyapps.io/CourseraAssignment/)

-The link to the Pitch: https://rpubs.com/noriegarja/589245
+The link to the Pitch:[Pitch Link](https://rpubs.com/noriegarja/589245)

 Thank you for your evaluation.